 The first step in tracking your electronic communication is to implement technology that alerts you when the emails you send are opened.
 There are a large number of tools that will help you achieve this level of tracking, including most CRMs or Marketing Automation platforms.

 I already track my emails, what else can I do?

 Since tracking email opens alone may not be sufficient given the high potential of errors in the data reported, it is also important to find ways to confirm whether the content you send within an email generates enough interest for a prospect to explore further.

 One simple way to do this is to insert links to more information within the body of your email, so that those who are interested in learning more have the opportunity to do so.
 You can then use many of the same tools to track those recipients, and by noting what information they were interested in, follow up with complimentary material that may also be of interest to them.
 This is a great way to establish credibility with prospects, by sharing value added information and staying top of mind.

 The downside of acting on open or link click information alone, is that you still lack the context around whether that prospect actually was compelled to spend any time reading the information, or if they forwarded that information to other decision makers in their organization to also review.
 For example, responding to a prospect that followed a link, but did not find the content interesting requires a different approach than responding to a prospect that took time to read the information you sent and found it helpful enough to share.

 So how can I get context around prospect activity?

-To quickly summarize the last three posts, when crafting outbound sales emails you will be a much more effective sales person if you remember to:
+When crafting outbound sales emails, you will be much more effective if you remember to: